Information for Early Career Members

 As a member, you have this guarantee: your contributions and the accrued interest are always returned to you or your beneficiary in the form of monthly benefits or a lump-sum payment.

-PSRS is a Defined Benefit (DB) pension plan, providing predictable retirement income for life, no matter how long you live.
-In most cases, the retirement benefits paid to PSRS members greatly exceed the funds they contribute while working.
+PEERS is a Defined Benefit (DB) pension plan, providing predictable retirement income for life, no matter how long you live.
+In most cases, the retirement benefits paid to PEERS members greatly exceed the funds they contribute while working.

-Your lifetime retirement benefits are determined by a pre-defined formula that includes:
+Your lifetime retirement benefits are determined by a pre-determined formula that includes:

 - A benefit factor set by the Missouri Legislature